Amethyst Realm is a 27-year-old “spiritual guidance counselor” who claims that, after having sex with ghosts, she'll never go back to men.

 Phantom pregnancy, also known as pseudocyesis, is a psychological phenomenon that causes a woman to believe she’s pregnant when she isn’t.
 Though during pseudocyesis pregnancy symptoms can occur, there’s no real evidence to suggest the false pregnancy is anything other than a psychiatric or internal reproductive issue, and certainly none to suggest that paranormal activity is involved.

-Though Realm’s claims seem insane, she isn’t the first person to get down and dirty with a supernatural entity.
+Though Realm’s claims seem not possible, she isn’t the first person to supposedly get down and dirty with a supernatural entity.
 Both singers Bobby Brown and Kesha believe that they’ve had supernatural sex, and ghost researchers say that the claims may be valid.

 “The people who report having sex with a ghost report feeling pressure on them and even penetration, but ghosts don’t have warmth,” ghost researcher Alexandra Holzer told the Huffington Post.
 “When they’re in the room, it’s a very cold environment.”